Transportation demand management (TDM)

 Have a long commute and only want to cycle one way, or the weather has turned ugly and you don't want to ride home?
 Almost all BC Transit buses are now equipped with front racks that can hold two bikes.
 Find out more by visiting the BC Transit website.

 UVic Campus Bike Centre is open!
 We've removed 28 prime parking spots to make way for 234 covered bike parking spots, with racks, bike lockers, gear lockers and benches.
-The space also includes an improved and expanded space for the SPOKES bicycle program.
+The space also includes an improved and expanded space for the SPOKES bicycle program and self-service repair kiosk aka the "bike kitchen".
 Bike and equipment lockers are availble for rent, see poster and below for details.

 The UVic campus is serviced by many convenient and safe cycling routes from downtown and points all around the region.
 Check the cycling route map for ideas on how best to get to campus on your bike.

 With more than 2900 bike parking spaces, UVic is a bicycle-friendly campus.
 Cyclists can take advantage of covered bicycle shelters, bike lockers, clothing storage lockers, shower and change room facilities, a self-service bike repair kiosk and towel service at the gym.
 A cycling amenities map is also available.

 Showers and change rooms are located in the following buildings and facilties:

 - Technology Enterprise Facility

 - Administrative Services Building